NelminDev/NDCore/README.md

 ## System Requirements

 - Java 21 or higher
-- Compatible with PaperMC 1.21.4 or higher
+- Compatible with the latest PaperMC version

 ## Installation

 1. Download NDCore from the releases page
 2. Place the JAR file in your server's `plugins` folder
 3. Restart your server
-4. The plugin will load automatically as a dependency
+4. The plugin will load automatically

 ## License

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
 See the [LICENSE](LICENSE) file for details.

-## Support

-For issues, questions, or contributions, please use the GitHub repository's issue tracker.